n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Matrix/README.md

 ### 4. IF node

-This node will compare the user's id with your user id.
+This node will compare your user id with the user id of other members.
 If the user ids are not equal, the output will be true, otherwise false.
 ::: v-pre
 1. Click on ***Add Condition*** and select 'String'.
 2. Click on the gears icon next to the ***Value 1*** field and click on ***Add Expression***.